Chhal – Sheh Aur Maat: Plot

-Enter Maai, Ija's mother, who is an expert black magician, who also learns of Ginni's premonition skills.
+Maai, Ija's mother, who is an expert black magician, who also learns of Ginni's premonition skills.
 She teams up with Ija to kill Kabir.
 Maai formulates a magic charm which Ija is supposed to make him wear, as the charm is specialised in making Ginni not to predict the person's future who wears it.
 Ija then plans with Ranveer to kill Kabir in a house birthday party of the couple's "adopted daughter", (to avenge death of her son Abhinav).
 Ranveer hires Puru to carry the job, ordering him to kill Kabir while he is in his clown costume.
 Ginni, fearing Kabir's death, she begs Kabir not to wear the costume.
 Aditi wears the costume and attends the party.
 Puru fails in doing the job because of his alcohol addiction.
 Ija, by chance, repeatedly stabs Aditi, thinking that Kabir is dressed as the clown.
 She is oblivious that Aditi is in the clown's costume.
 It is revealed that Aditi had accidentally worn the magic charm, which made Ginni unaware of fatal danger that had lurked behind Aditi.
 When Aditi removes her clown mask, a shellshocked Ija drags Aditi to her room, where she rejoices that she has triumphed one of her hurdles in her goal of killing Kabir.

 Now, the story takes a supernatural twist.
 Aditi dies continuously scolding Ija, not knowing she has died while Ija walks out of the room not listening to a single word of her.
 Aditi has turned into a ghost.
 Kabir is shell-shocked on seeing Aditi's dead body.
 While Aditi's final rites are being performed, the heavens open and pull up Aditi.
 She pleads tearfully to Mata Rani (Goddess Durga) that she had vowed to reveal Ija's true identity for the well-being of Kabir and Ginni.
 The Goddess obliges her and Aditi has got another advantage.
 The advantage is that Ginni can now hear Aditi's soul, but only after the sun sets every day.
 Aditi decides to tell everything what Ija had planned.
 With help of Ginni, she will reveal her killer.
 Unfortunately, Maai senses Aditi's presence, and tries to eliminate her soul.
 She even tries to get rid of Ginni, by sending her to a mental asylum, branding the child as psychologically ill.
 Puru is again hired by Ranveer and Ija to whisk Ginni away forever with him.
 The kidnap is planned by the asylum's head doctor along with the trio.
 Kabir saves Ginni in the nick of time.
 Aditi succeeds in defeating Maai.
 After many attempts to convince Kabir that Ginni can hear Aditi's soul, the mother-daughter duo succeed, as Ginni tells Kabir whole story of Neha And Rishi, which the little girl didn't know at all in the first place.